-- 57. A ship security plan must address the following matters: - measures to prevent unauthorised carnage or possession of weapons or prohibited items on board the ship; - (b) identification of on-board security zones; - (c) measures to prevent unauthorised access to the ship and any on-board security zones; - (d) procedures for responding to security threats or breathes of security, including procedures for maintaining critical operations of ship/port interface; - (e) procedures for responding to any security directions given by the Director-General or to directions given by a port state; - (f) procedures for evacuation of the ship in case of security threats or breaches of security; - (g) procedures for drills and exercises associated with the plan; - (h) procedures for interfacing with port, port service and port facility security activities; - procedures for modifying the plan to correct deficiencies or to update the plan to take into account changes to the ship; - (j) procedures for reporting occurrences that threaten the security of the ship; - (k) measures to ensure the security of the information contained in the plan.
+- 57. A ship security plan must address the following matters: - measures to prevent unauthorised carriage or possession of weapons or prohibited items on board the ship; - (b) identification of on-board security zones; - (c) measures to prevent unauthorised access to the ship and any onboard security zones; - (d) procedures for responding to security threats or breaches of security, including procedures for maintaining critical operations of ship/port interface; - (e) procedures for responding to any security directions given by the Director-General or to directions given by a port state; - (f) procedures for evacuation of the ship in case of security threats or breaches of security; - (g) procedures for drills and exercises associated with the plan; - (h) procedures for interfacing with port, port service and port facility security activities; - procedures for modifying the plan to correct deficiencies or to update the plan to take into account changes to the ship; - (i) procedures for reporting occurrences that threaten the security of the ship; - (k) measures to ensure the security of the information contained in the plan.

-- 58. A ship security plan must set out, in relation to maritime security level 1- - (a) the security measures identified in the ship security assessment for implementation at that level: - (b) the measures that have been implemented; - (c) a schedule for implementing the measures that have not been implemented; and - (d) any interim meaures that will be implemented until the measures mentioned in paragraph(c) are fully implemented.
+- 58. A ship security plan must set out, in relation to maritime security level 1- - the security measures identified in the ship security assessment fed implementation at that level: - (b) the measures that have been implemented; - (c) a schedule for implementing the measures that have not been implemented; and - $\begin{tabular}{ll} (d) & any interim measures that will be implemented until the measures & nentioned in paragraph \\ (c) are fully implemented. \\ \end{tabular}$

-- 59. A ship security plan must set out, in relation to maritime security levels 2 and 3 - - (a) the security measures identified in the ship security assessment for implementation at - (b) the additional security measures that the ship will implement if the Director-General declares that maritime security level 2 or 3 is in force for the ship.
+- 59. A ship security plan must set out, in relation to maritime security levels 2 and 3- - (a) the security measures identified in the ship security assessment for implementation at those levels; and - (b) the additional security measures that the ship will implement if the Director-General declares that maritime security level 2 or 3 is in force for the ship.